 You can also purchase the Titleist Pro V1 Golf Balls, especially if you have a fair swing speed than most beginners.
 This golf ball aids your development, barely showing the effects of your imperfect swing and inaccuracy.

 It is a three-piece that is encased with a high-grade urethane elastomer shell.
 The entire construction has a moderate feel and compression rating of 90.
-Due to its excellent aerodynamics, it has high launches and steep descent over long distances.
+Due to its excellent aerodynamics, this Titleist ball has high launches and steep descent over long distances.

 The cover (392 circular dimples) has a nice feel on the ball with excellent friction on the greens.
 When knocking your putt shot, you can always use the Alignment Integrated Marking side stamp to increase your accuracy.